The Palisades Tunnel Project will construct the first mile of the new tunnel tubes on the New Jersey side of the Hudson River.

 Upcoming Construction

-Construction of the Palisades Tunnel launched in August 2024 and is expected to conclude in 2027.
+Construction of the Palisades Tunnel launched in August 2024.
+Tunnel boring is on track to begin in 2026.

 You can see the progress we are making in real time via the EarthCam below!
 Click and drag the image to pan the camera.
-New photos are uploaded from the work site every day, and you can use the buttons below the image to peruse an archive of past photos.
+Use the buttons below the image to peruse an archive of past photos.

 Join GDC’s New Jersey Construction Notice Mailing List